EDUCATION PROGRAMS

 • Each program is 90 minutes in length (except where noted)

-• Offered on Wednesdays, Thursdays, Fridays and Saturdays at 10:00am or 12:30pm.
+• Offered on Monday, Tuesday, Wednesday, Thursday, and Friday at 10:00am or 12:30pm.
 Interested in a River School Program on a Saturday?
 Contact us at to discuss possible dates!

 • $9.00 per student (minimum charge $108.00+GST); group size between 12 to 30